Free College Starts Here. Do you qualify? Click here

 5. Submit TEAS test score.
 The TEAS must be taken in-person.

 • There is no minimum overall score for Radiologic Technology applicants.
-Click here for information about the TEAS exam.
+Points are awarded based upon the score received.
+Refer to the Ranking Sheet for further details.
+For information about the TEAS exam, click here.

 • ENG 101: English Composition I (3 credits)